DavidT3/DAXA/paper/paper.md

 analyses, and is used by both SAS and eSASS.

-Another related software package is the other module in our open-source X-ray astronomy ecosystem, X-ray: Generate and Analyse ([Xga]{.smallcaps}; @xga).
-It has none of the same features as [Daxa]{.smallcaps}, as it exists to analyse large sets of X-ray data, but we created [Daxa]{.smallcaps} to build and manage the kind of dataset required for [Xga]{.smallcaps} to attain maximum usefulness (though such datasets do not _have_ to be analysed with [Xga]{.smallcaps}).
+Another related software package is the other module in our open-source X-ray astronomy ecosystem, X-ray: Generate and Analyse ([Xga]{.smallcaps}; @xga) - it exists to analyse large samples of sources using large sets of X-ray data.
+[Daxa]{.smallcaps} is designed to go hand-in-hand with [Xga]{.smallcaps}, as it will build and manage the kind of dataset required for [Xga]{.smallcaps} to attain maximum usefulness.
+We emphasise that such datasets do not _have_ to be analysed with [Xga]{.smallcaps}) however.

+We have created a one-stop-shop for downloading and processing archival X-ray data, making it more accessible and user-friendly, particularly for non-specialists.
 [Daxa]{.smallcaps} is greater than the sum of its parts, but is only possible because of the existing software packages it builds upon; we hope that it only enhances the value that astrophysicists derive from the other software we have mentioned.

 # Research projects using DAXA